mriffler/UserManual/docs/source/pages/TheMosaicHub.rst

 ##############

 The Mosaic Hub front-end is the main tool for S2GM users.
-It allows for the specification of S2GM products in terms of the spatial extent as well as the compositing period and the format of the output products.
+It allows to specify S2GM products in terms of the spatial extent as well as the compositing period and the format of the output products.
 The front-end guides the user through the process of this product specification.
 A registration is required before requesting and downloading mosaics.